History of Delhi: Post-Independence (1947–present)

 During the partition of India, around five lakh Hindu and Sikh refugees, mainly from West Punjab fled to Delhi, while around three lakh Muslim residents of the city migrated to Pakistan.
 Ethnic Punjabis are believed to account for at least 40% of Delhi's total population and are predominantly Hindi-speaking Punjabi Hindus.
 Migration to Delhi from the rest of India continues (as of 2013), contributing more to the rise of Delhi's population than the birth rate, which is declining.

 The States Reorganisation Act, 1956 created the Union Territory of Delhi from its predecessor, the Chief Commissioner's Province of Delhi.

 The Constitution (Sixty-ninth Amendment) Act, 1991 declared the Union Territory of Delhi to be formally known as the National Capital Territory of Delhi.
 The Act gave Delhi its own legislative assembly along Civil lines, though with limited powers.

 After 1967 relations between Hindus and Muslims deteriorated to the level that there was a significant uptick in the number of riots and other disruption of civil life.
 One of the most significant was the 1973 riot in Bao Hindu Rao area, which resulted in the injury of 18 police officers and financial losses estimated to be around 500,000 Rupees, according to police sources.
 Another significant riot happened on 5 May 1974 in the Sadar Bazar area between Hindus and Muslims in which 11 people were killed and 92 were injured.
 This riot was the worst in Delhi since independence.
 The Centre for the Study of Developing Societies carried out a survey in nearby areas that showed significant division between Hindus and Muslims who saw each other negatively.

 In 1966, an inscription of the Mauryan Emperor Ashoka (273-236 BCE) was discovered near Sriniwaspuri.
 Two sandstone pillars inscribed with the edicts of Ashoka were brought to by Firuz Shah Tughluq in the 14th century already exist in Delhi.

+The 2020 Delhi riots took place in February 2020 in Northeast Delhi during protests against the Citizenship Amendment Act.
+The violence led to over 50 deaths and hundreds of injuries, along with damage to property.
+The clashes involved groups both supporting and opposing the CAA, and affected Hindu and Muslim communities.
+Following the riots, investigations were conducted and multiple court cases were filed.

+In 2026 Delhi Jantar Mantar Protests, students across Delhi participated in protests over issues including exam transparency, paper leaks, high coaching fees, and admission policies.
+The demonstrations involved school and college students, particularly those preparing for competitive exams like JEE and NEET.
+Protesters demanded education reforms, affordable coaching, and better mental health support for students.